Understanding Zillow’s new total monthly price display: What rental housing providers need to know

 As of September 2025, Massachusetts requires all rental listings to display the total monthly cost, including base rent and any required monthly fees.
 Connecticut implemented a similar requirement in October 2025, and Colorado will follow in January 2026.

 This requirement reflects a broader shift toward pricing transparency in the rental market.
-Zillow will soon give all housing providers across the country the option to enable total price on their listings.
+Zillow has given housing providers across the country the option to enable total monthly price on their listings.
 This helps meet evolving renter expectations and supports compliance where regulations apply.

 Why it matters